Alpha5610/CS3_2ndQtr_Portfolio/Project/ProjectProposal.md

 ### **3. Outline Of Webpages**
 #### ***Home Page***
 - Introduction to the player
--Images of subject characters to hook the player
+- Images of subject characters to hook the player
 - Four links:
   - `About the Game` (About the Game page)
   - `PLAY!` (Actual Game page)